Patient Portal LOGIN NEW USER đź’ł Pay Bill

 Complaints

-If you have any complaints or concerns about our privacy policies or practices, please submit a Complaint to our Compliance Officer.
-If you wish, our Compliance Officer will give you a form that you can use to submit a Complaint.
+If you have any complaints or concerns about our privacy policies or practices, please submit a written complaint to our Compliance Officer, and we will consider it promptly.
+If you wish, our Compliance Officer will give you a form that you can use to submit a complaint.

 You can also submit a complaint to the United States Department of Health and Human Services.
 Send your complaint to: